Worst mass shootings in recent U.S. history

-At least 27 people were killed when a gunman opened fire inside the First Baptist Church in Sutherland Springs, Texas, about 40 miles southeast of San Antonio.
+Seventeen people were killed when a gunman opened fire inside a high school in Parkland, Florida, near Ft.
+Lauderdale.

-Sunday's shooting is the deadliest mass killing at a house of worship in modern U.S. history and the deadliest mass shooting in modern Texas history.
+Wednesday's shooting is one of the deadliest mass killing at a school in modern U.S. history, after the Virginia Tech mass shooting of 2007 and the Sandy Hook massacre of 2012.

 Here's a look at some of the nation's deadliest mass shootings since 2012: